Fox says Jennifer Lopez back for "American Idol"

-LOS ANGELES Jennifer Lopez has signed up for a second season as a judge on "American Idol," Fox television officials said Wednesday, ending months of speculation about her return.
+LOS ANGELES Jennifer Lopez has signed up for a second season as a judge on "American Idol", Fox television officials said on Wednesday, ending months of speculation about her return.

 Lopez will join already Aerosmith frontman Steven Tyler and record producer Randy Jackson for the 11th season of the singing talent show which will begin airing on January 22, Fox said.